 “Wow!
 What on earth is it?”

 “It is a horse and also a totem.”
 Father replied.

-“Totem is something which is regarded as an emblem and hold a certain symbolic significance.”
+“Totem is something which is regarded as an emblem and holds a certain symbolic significance.”

 “Why is this horse a totem?”
 I asked,

 The same night I ran to Azan’s place.
-We three friends; I, Azan, and Edward would show off the things our fathers had brought for us.
+We three friends; I, Azan, and Edward would show the things that our fathers had brought to each other.

-When I entered, Edward had already arrived and sat with Azan, in that insipid light of the lantern, they were playing with the toy train Edward’s father had bought for him.
+When I entered, Edward had already arrived and was sitting with Azan, under the insipid light of the lantern, they were playing with the toy train Edward’s father had bought him.
 I sat down and proudly presented my metal horse to them.